 What the Nara Kyudo Experience is About

-With an English translator on hand, you’ll learn some basic kyudo principles and then start on the road to becoming a great shot.
-But don’t sweat it, kyudo is not so much about hitting the target.
-It’s more the spirit of shin-zen-bi - truth, goodness, and beauty - and merging into the space of ‘no thought’ and ‘no desire’ or munen muso.
+The Nara Kyudo experience is a full immersion into the Spirit of Bushido, Japan's ancient martial arts.
+Enter into a traditional dojo where, after being greeted with a bow ‘n bow, you’ll be dressed and kitted out in full traditional costume.
+It's nothing fancy, but elegant, comfortable, and reassuring.
+With friendly experts on hand, you’ll learn some basic kyudo principles and then start on the road to becoming a great shot.
+But don’t sweat it, kyudo is not so much about hitting the target, it’s more the spirit of shin-zen-bi - truth, goodness, and beauty - and merging into the space of ‘no thought’ and ‘no desire’ or munen muso.

 Once you’ve had all the time you need to find your comfort zone, you’ll enter the grand dojo hall.
 It’s actually a kind of indoor pavilion stage and you shoot your arrows out the front towards the targets outside.